henrymound/Streamloader/README.md

 Streamloader
 ============
-A work-in-progress iOS application that enables the user to listen to Soundcloud tracks using the Soundcloud API.
+A work-in-progress iOS application that enables the iPhone user to listen to Soundcloud tracks using the Soundcloud API.